shahdkhourshed/project-mars-cornmartians/README.md

 - **Draco3D:** Used for compressing 3D models to improve loading times.

 <h3> Resources and Inspiration</h3>
-We forked the reposiroty from Project Mars, an open-source project that aims to share information about Mars missions, weather, rovers, etc. Some of the changes made to it include, fixing the weather tab, adding a plants tab, and creating a simulation.
+We forked the reposiroty from Project Mars, an open-source project that aims to share information about Mars missions, weather, rovers, etc. Some of the changes made to it include, updating the weather tab, adding a plants tab, and creating a simulation.
 We also deleted the tabs that were irrelevant to our project.

 <h3> Images used for 3d models in the Plants Tab and Simulation </h3>
 1. For Corn GLB: Ear of corn by Poly by Google [CC-BY] via Poly Pizza Or Corn by Poly by Google [CC-BY] via Poly Pizza